 Vultures are typically associated with the dark villain in the storybooks, but they are actually a very important part of our ecosystem!
 They are nature’s own clean up crew.
 These birds help prevent decay and disease from developing in the environment.
 Nature specially designed them to be able to do this efficiently with their bald head that does not trap bacteria, and their strong digestive tracts – that eats primarily anything already dead such as road kill.
 And have no worries, these birds can’t pick up and carry away your pets.
 Next time you see a vulture, give them some space to continue on with their very important eco-jobs!

-Raccoons are often associated with being active at night, however it is normal for them to also be out during the day.
-During baby season, mother raccoons will be out hunting and foraging for food to not only feed herself, but her nursing babies as well.
-If you do find a raccoon to be injured or orphaned, please contact a licensed rabies vector species (RVS) rehabilitator or DEEP for assistance.
+Foxes and raccoons are often associated with being active at night, however it is normal for them to also be out during the day.
+During baby season, mother foxes and raccoons will be out hunting and foraging for food to not only feed herself, but her nursing babies as well.
+If you do find a fox or raccoon to be injured or orphaned, please contact a licensed rabies vector species (RVS) rehabilitator or DEEP for assistance.

 Often during tree cutting, many people find baby squirrels that have fallen from their nest.
 Guess what?
 They can be reunited with mom!
 Place the baby squirrel inside a box (not too deep) with a heated rice sock or a covered microwaveable heating pad.
 Place box near the fallen tree they came from by nailing the box to closest tree or by using a ladder to place them on safely.
 Give mom some time!
 While you are doing the steps mentioned, mom is busy rebuilding a nest.
 An audio of baby squirrel cries is also successful in alerting mom of location.
 This can be found on YouTube.
 Babies best chances of survival is with mom.
 During attempts of reuniting, it is important that the situation be closely monitored.
 If you are not able to successfully reunite or the baby is injured please contact a wildlife rehabilitator for assistance.